 - Do you have plans with an outside NGO or group?

 You also need to make sure that a similar service learning group doesn’t already exist.
-Here is a link to all current groups:

 - After discussing your ideas with her, you need to start getting a little bit more serious and sure about your plans.
 You could start doing things like: